-Responses for serious behaviours of concern, including students who display bullying behaviour, are recorded on Behaviour / wellbeing ITD system.
+Responses for serious behaviours of concern, including students who display bullying behaviour, are recorded on Sentral.
 These may include:

-- review and document incident - determine appropriate response/s, including supports for staff or other students impacted - refer/monitor the student through the school learning and support team - develop or review individual student support planning, including teaching positive replacement behaviour and making learning and environmental adjustments - Green room, reflection and restorative practices (listed below) - liaise with Team Around a School for additional support or advice - communication and collaboration with parents/carers (phone, email, parent portal, meeting) - formal caution to suspend, suspension or expulsion.
+- review and document incident - determine appropriate response/s, including supports for staff or other students impacted - develop or review individual student support planning, including teaching positive replacement behaviour and making learning and environmental adjustments - detention, reflection and restorative practices (listed below) - liaise with Team Around a School for additional support or advice - communication and collaboration with parents/carers (phone, meeting) - formal caution to suspend, suspension or expulsion.